-Cost segregation is not limited to newly constructed or purchased property.
-Under current IRS revenue procedures, a taxpayer who placed residential or nonresidential real property in service after 1986, without allocating any costs to personal property, can receive permission to change its accounting method and claim a deduction for all the depreciation that should have been claimed in prior years in the year that the change in accounting method is elected.
+Cost segregation isn’t limited to property that you recently bought or built.
+If you put your residential or nonresidential real property in service within the past 15 years without allocating any costs to personal property, you may qualify.
+What that means is you would receive permission to change your accounting method and take a deduction for all the depreciation that should have been claimed in previous years.

 - New buildings and other facilities now under construction

 - Existing buildings undergoing renovation, remodeling, restoration or expansion